2014 Durham Region municipal elections

 Elections were held in the Regional Municipality of Durham of Ontario on October 27, 2014 in conjunction with municipal elections across the province.

-It marked the first time Durham residents will be electing their regional chair, after voting for the right to do so in a plebiscite held in 2010.
+It marked the first time Durham residents elected their regional chair, after voting for the right to do so in a plebiscite held in 2010.

+Candidates marked with an (X) indicates they were the incumbent for that position.